aliknet/name-sorter/README.md

 The solution includes 2 Projects:
 - name-sorter : The Main sorter application
-- name-sorter-tests : The Tests Project using xUnit and Moq
+- name-sorter.tests : The Tests Project using xUnit and Moq

 # Input
 A file listing all names, one name per line